 There is a parenting book for just about every subject — potty training, dealing with temper tantrums, raising happy children.
 Most of these books — like the one where you successfully potty train a toddler in 72 hours or less — sound too good to be true, but it’s hard not to give it a try, right?
 Just like the multi-level marketing schemes where you’re promised to secure your financial future and drive a BMW by the end of the calendar year, the allure is there.
 It’s tough to pass up the opportunity to become a parenting rock star.

 So we buy the books.
-We pour through the pages, read largely regurgitated content that we’ve paid $12 for time and time before, and yet again come to terms with the fact that we’ll never become parenting rock stars.
+We pour through the pages, read the mostly regurgitated content, and yet again come to terms with the fact that we’ll never be on top of our game.
 Our kids will be in diapers until they start first grade, we’ll never get our kids to listen without raising our voices, and getting them to sleep through the night in their own beds won’t happen until college.

 It’s not all for nothing, though.
 The good thing about all of these parenting books is that they make fabulous paper weights.
 As evidenced by my toddler’s scribbles in a book about raising defiant children, they make for great coloring sheets.
 I imagine that they’d be useful as fire starters.
 And, if all else fails, you can toss them in your donate pile and get a twenty-five cent tax write-off.
 Someone else will get the opportunity to have their hopes raised — and ultimately dashed — for the price of a candy bar.